mohsen-najafizadeh/telegram-notifier/README.md

 $response = Telegram::sendMessage($message, $botToken, $chatId);
 ```
-For detailed documentation and examples, refer to the [Documentation](DOCUMENTATION.md).
+For detailed documentation and examples, refer to the [Documentation](DOCUMENTATION.md) /  [Documentation that created by PHPDocumentor](https://mohsen-najafizadeh.github.io/telegram-notifier/).

 ## License